IBM/ibm-spectrum-scale-csi/README.md

 - Kubernetes ver 1.13+ cluster is created

-- All Kubernetes worker nodes must also be Spectrum Scale client nodes.
-Install the Spectrum Scale client on all Kubernetes worker nodes and ensure they are added to the Spectrum Scale cluster.
-(To install Spectrum Scale and CSI driver only on selected nodes, perform the steps from [Node Selector](#node-selector)
+- All Kubernetes worker nodes must also be IBM Spectrum Scale client nodes.
+Install the IBM Spectrum Scale client on all Kubernetes worker nodes and ensure they are added to the IBM Spectrum Scale cluster.
+(To install IBM Spectrum Scale and CSI driver only on selected nodes, perform the steps from [Node Selector](#node-selector)

-- The Filesystem to be used for persistent storage must be mounted on the Spectrum Scale GUI node as well as all Kubernetes worker nodes. (*If multiple filesystems are to be used as persistent storage for containers, then all need to be mounted*)
+- The Filesystem to be used for persistent storage must be mounted on the IBM Spectrum Scale GUI node as well as all Kubernetes worker nodes. (*If multiple filesystems are to be used as persistent storage for containers, then all need to be mounted*)

 - Quota must be enabled on the filesystem (*required for fileset based dynamic provisioning*)
   ```